Defense Primer: Defense and Intelligence Unfunded Priorities

-By law, certain U.S. Department of Defense (DOD) officials and other executive branch agency officials are required to submit reports to Congress describing defense and intelligence-related priorities that were not included in the President’s annual budget request.
+By law, certain U.S. Department of Defense (DOD) officials and other executive branch agency officials are required to submit reports to Congress describing defense and intelligence-related priorities that were not included in the President's annual budget request.
+(DOD is "using a secondary Department of War designation" under Executive Order (E.O.)
+14347 dated September 5, 2025.)
 These reports, known as unfunded priorities lists (UPLs), identify certain programs, activities, or mission requirements for which appropriations were not requested, along with the funding amounts that may be necessary to resource them.
-Pursuant to 10 U.S.C. §222a, the highest-ranking officers of the U.S. military services and combatant commands (COCOMs) are to submit UPLs (also sometimes referred to as unfunded requirements, or UFRs) to the Secretary of Defense, Chairman of the Joint Chiefs of Staff, and congressional defense committees.
-Some Members have described DOD unfunded priorities as “wish lists” that reduce budget discipline and increase unnecessary spending.
-Others have described them as “risk lists” that identify items intended to support strategic objectives.
-With the value of such items sometimes totaling tens of billions of dollars a year (e.g., DOD alone identified nearly $24 billion in FY2022 UPLs), Congress often debates authorization and appropriation of funding for certain unfunded priorities.
+Pursuant to 10 U.S.C. §222a, the highest-ranking officers of the U.S. military services and combatant commands (COCOMs) are to submit UPLs (also called unfunded requirements, or UFRs) to the Secretary of Defense (SECDEF, who is "using a secondary Secretary of War designation" under E.O.
+14347), Chairman of the Joint Chiefs of Staff (CJCS), and congressional defense committees.
+Some Members have described DOD unfunded priorities as "wish lists" that reduce budget discipline and increase unnecessary spending.
+Others have described them as "risk lists" that identify items intended to support strategic objectives.
+With the value of such items sometimes totaling tens of billions of dollars a year (e.g., DOD submitted $53.7 billion in FY2026 UPLs), Congress has typically debated authorization and appropriation of funding for certain unfunded priorities.

 Table 1 lists statutory provisions requiring components of DOD, the intelligence community, and other agencies to submit UPLs, under varying terms.